castlegateit/cgit-wp-socialize/README.md

 ## Changes since version 2.0

-Version 2.0 is a complete rewrite of the Socialize plugin and is not backward compatible with version 1.x.
-If you upgrade the plugin, you will need to change your custom plugins and themes to work with version 2.0.
+Version 2.0 is a complete rewrite of the Socialize plugin and is not backward compatible with previous versions.
+If you want to upgrade from version 1.x, you have two options:

+*   Update your theme or plugin code to use the new class and methods.
+*   Switch to the `Cgit\Socialize\Legacy` class, which attempts to be a drop-in replacement for the 1.x class and its methods.